In 2006, prevalence in the South/Central Zone was 99.2% and in 2011 in the North-East Zone (Puntland) it was 98% (women aged 15–49)

 Predominantly traditional practitioners, but medicalised FGM is on the rise

 11–12 million (2019), with a 2.08% growth rate (2018 est.)

 732 deaths per 100,000 live births (2015)

-Breaking down the 2006 data by age group shows that the prevalence for women aged 45–49 is 99.1%, while for the youngest age group it is 96.7%.
-Despite the fact that a small proportion of women may be cut after the age of 15, the data suggests there may be a slight trend towards lower prevalences among younger women, although more data would be required to confirm.
+Breaking down the 2011 data for the North-East Zone by age group shows that the prevalence for women aged 45–49 is 97.8%, while for the youngest age group it is 95.8%, but some girls over the age of 15 may yet be cut, and ideally more data would be required to confirm this trend.